a0083330/Getting-and-Cleaning-Data-Course-Project/README.md

 Outputs of the script are:
 =========================================

-- 'resultData.csv': data set outputted after step 4, refer to 'codebook-resultData.txt' for explanation.
+- 'resultData.csv': data set outputted after step 4, refer to 'CodeBook.md' for explanation.

-- 'summarizeData.csv': data set outputted after step5, refer to 'codebook-summarizeData.txt' for explanation.
+- 'summarizeData.csv': data set outputted after step5, refer to 'CodeBook.md' for explanation.